carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ```bash
 mkdocs gh-deploy
 ```
-You can then go to your GitHub repository to view your documentation.
+The output should give you some information on where the documentation can be found, click on the generated link to view the documentation!
+You can then also copy the link to add to the "about" section of your repository so that users can find the documentation easily.
 :::

 ::: instructor
+You can show what the results of this exercise are here: https://clairedons.github.io/temperature-conversion/ and perhaps explain how to add the link to the repository.

 You can show the example documentation deployed on GitHub pages here: https://esciencecenter-digital-skills.github.io/good-practices-documentation-example/

 Then, you can show that this content comes from simple markdown files, like: https://github.com/esciencecenter-digital-skills/good-practices-documentation-example/blob/main/doc/another-feature.md?plain=1